ice-nine-as/hellox-client/documentation/project-structure.md

 [node-ses](https://github.com/aheckmann/node-ses) is used to more easily automate sending e-mails through Amazon Simple E-mail Service.

 [googleapis](https://github.com/googleapis/googleapis) is used to more easily automate updating content on Google Drive.

+For more details on which external packages are used, check `package.json`.